qsimeon/worm-graph/README.md

 Verify that the new environment was installed correctly: `conda env list` You can also use `conda info --envs`.

-With the `worm-graph` environment activated, install PyG: `conda install pyg -c pyg`
+Activate the environment before working on the project: `conda activate worm-graph`

  ## Naming conventions